tripal/Tripal4_services_proof-of-concept/README.md

 Experimental code for a services-driven approach to Tripal 4.

-This repository contains 3 base containers to get a Tripal services system running on, for example, a laptop.
+This repository contains 3 base containers to get a Tripal services system running on a local machine.
 You will need all three containers described below.

 Launch all three containers before following the Konga instructions described